kirbydesign/designsystem/.github/CONTRIBUTING.md

 1. **Report it by opening a [new issue](https://github.com/kirbydesign/designsystem/issues/new/choose) using the "bug report"-template** (See: "[The good: Issue](#issue)").
 2. **Get the bug verified**
-    - To make sure the bug is not intended behaviour contact [#kirby-guild](#getting-access-to-the-kirby-guild-slack-channel) to have it verified; do not proceed until this is done.
+    - To make sure the bug is not intended behaviour the bug should be verified by a member of team Kirby; do not proceed until this is done.
 3. **Implementation:**
     - Signal to others you are working on the issue by assigning yourself.
     - Create a "fix"-branch from the [master branch](https://github.com/kirbydesign/designsystem/tree/master).